khanhja/52200064_NguyenGiaKhanh_JavaTechnology/README.md

-# Get access to the "master" branch for checking out source code.
+# Get access to the "master" branch to check out source code.